Date Established: 9/17/2009

 A COI may be financial, general, or of commitment:

-· Financial conflict of interest (FCOI) may arise when an employee or an immediate family member has the potential for financial gain through outside activity and such outside activity is related to his/her job responsibility.
+· Financial conflict of interest (FCOI) may arise when an employee or an immediate family member has the potential for financial gain through outside activity and such outside activity is related to his or her job responsibility.

-· General COI may arise in situations where an employee uses or attempts to use his/her position to obtain personal gain or privileges for himself/herself or an immediate family member.
+· General COI may arise in situations where an employee uses or attempts to use his or her position to obtain personal gain or privileges for himself or herself or an immediate family member.

 · Conflicts of commitment arise when outside professional activities or other significant commitments, obligations, or responsibilities interfere with an employee’s primary job responsibilities.